Accessibility Accessibility icon

 Heel Pain

-Heel pain is a common foot pathology.
-Pain may occur along the back of the heel, the plantar aspect, or within the heel bone itself.
-Left untreated, heel pain can may last for years and cause additional conditions to develop.
-The most common type of heel pain is Plantar Fasciitis.
-Other types include:
+Heel pain is a common condition that can occur along the back of the heel, the bottom (plantar surface), or deep within the heel bone itself.
+Left untreated, heel pain may persist for months or even years and lead to secondary issues from altered walking patterns.
+The most common cause is Plantar Fasciitis, but other conditions may include:

 nola podiatry icon